Powerlearnproject/se-assignment-day-2-git-and-github-FaustinaAtoti/README.md

 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?

+Version control is a system that tracks and manages changes to source code over time.
+It allows multiple people to work on a project simultaneously and helps prevent conflicts between different versions of files.
+GitHub is a popular platform for version control because it integrates with Git, a distributed version control system.
+Github makes it easy for developers to work on the same project.
+GitHub hosts repositories in the cloud, making them accessible from anywhere.
+GitHub has a large community of developers which makes it a great place to share and discover open- source projects.
+Version control belps in maintaining project integrity by tracking changes thereby allowing developers to see who made the changes and why.
+It allows reverting changes in the case of mistakes.
 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?
+Log in to your github account.
+Click the "+" icon in the upper right corner of any GitHub page Select "New repository" and add the name of your repository Click "create repository" to finalize set up

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?